nicokuehn-dci/TuxTrax/README.md

     - Install ChatGPT-4 Music Plugins using the provided setup script.
     - Configure ChatGPT-4 Music Plugins by running `chatgpt4-music-plugins --configure`.
     - Use the `generate_music_chatgpt4` method in the audio engine to generate music.

+## Learning Capabilities: Continuous Improvement

+TuxTrax now includes learning capabilities that allow the software to learn from every user input and output, making it more stable and intelligent over time.
+This is achieved through the integration of the `LearningManager` class, which captures user interactions and updates the model accordingly.

+### How It Works

+* **Capture User Inputs:** The `LearningManager` captures user inputs, such as actions taken within the software.
+* **Capture User Outputs:** The `LearningManager` also captures user outputs, such as the results of actions taken.
+* **Update Model:** Based on the captured inputs and outputs, the `LearningManager` updates the model to improve the software's performance and stability.

+### Benefits

+* **Continuous Learning:** The software continuously learns from user interactions, becoming more intelligent and stable over time.
+* **Personalized Experience:** As the software learns from your interactions, it can provide a more personalized and optimized experience.

+### Example

+For example, if you frequently use certain effects or settings, the software can learn to prioritize those options, making your workflow more efficient.

+### Getting Started with Learning Capabilities

+To start using the learning capabilities, simply use TuxTrax as you normally would.
+The `LearningManager` will automatically capture your interactions and update the model in the background.

+### Future Enhancements

+We plan to further enhance the learning capabilities by incorporating more advanced machine learning algorithms and expanding the range of interactions that the software can learn from.